jeremychone/rust-webtk/README.md

     - For multiple, either comma delimited `--format "svg,png` or multiple `--format svg --format png`
     - `svg-symbols` exports all matched artboards as SVG `<symbol>` elements in a single SVG file
 - `--flatten` flattens the exported file names using the same algorithm as symbol IDs (e.g., "ico/user/fill" becomes "ico-user-fill.svg")
+- `--keep-raw-export` keeps the `.cache-raw-export/` directory instead of deleting it after processing (useful for debugging)

 ## Prerequisites